MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-to-set-up-sepa-direct-debit.md

 ms.author: sgroespe
 redirect_url: finance-collect-payments-with-sepa-direct-debit
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: b130948347da0abcf684a7daa5e59d9f71a29e00
+ms.openlocfilehash: c5d14102299140fd93ec586d0ef6165d1408505d
 ms.contentlocale: en-ca
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="set-up-sepa-direct-debit"></a>Set Up SEPA Direct Debit
-From the **Direct Debit Collections** window, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA direct debit format, but in your country/region, other formats for electronic payments may be available.
+From the **Direct Debit Collections** page, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA direct debit format, but in your country/region, other formats for electronic payments may be available.

 To enable export of a bank file formats that are not supported out of the box in [!INCLUDE[d365fin](includes/d365fin_md.md)] , you can set up a data exchange definition by using the data exchange framework.
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).